msnyder5/GPTJerry/readme.md

 In `config.py` you need to place your discord bot token, as well as your OpenAI credentials, as specified on the [revChatGPT github](https://github.com/acheong08/ChatGPT).
 Here you can also change the initial prompt that Jerry uses.

 Note that you will need to enable typing intents for your bot.
+Your bot must also have all necessary permissions in the server, like being able to create threads.

 ## Running